-Welcome to the Creating Content on iMovie Guide.
+Welcome to the iMovie and Creating Videos Guide.

 This guide was created to help navigate iMovie's features and functions, and to assist users in creating high quality videos and movies through Apple's iMovie.
 Explore tutorial videos, learn how to plan out your movies, and more.

 If you have questions or need assistance, contact librarian Alexis Becker at email@example.com.

 iMovie is a video editing software application developed by Apple.
 Features include options to modify and enhance video color settings, crop and rotate video clips, stabilize shaky videos, add video transitions, and change the speed of clips. iMovie can also manipulate and enhance the audio of a project by reducing background noise and boosting audio levels of quiet clips.